vugu/vugu/README.md

 * CSS for templates DONE
 * Component functionality DONE IN STATIC HTML
 * DOM syncing - can be naive at first and then get fancier with optimizations later NEED TESTING
-* Events in JS - @click and custom events from components
+* Events in JS - @click and custom events from components NEEDS TESTING
+* Render loop - when does program exit and how often do we re-render
 * Components in JSEnv
 * Component events (separate from DOMEvents above)
 * Figure out production build (probably since dev is just `go run devserver.go` prod can be something like `go run build-prod.go`, each file being just a few lines where config tweaks can go - also figure out a good prefix for these two files so it's obvious they are build process and not part of wasm output)

 * Component slots
+* goimports to help with missing imports in .vugu files
 * Template compilation - direcly to VDOM - can be called from within wasm without the use of compiler, expressions are all template syntax {{.Blah}}
 * Type-safety wherever possible - one of the big strengths of the Go language is it's type system and compiler.
 Where there is an idiomatic solution that uses it, prefer that over generic (type-unsafe) solutions.
 * Use Go for what it's good at: concurrency should use Go routines, multiple web requests can go in sequence in a simple function, or in parallel using a WaitGroup, etc.